Welcome to the Keratoconus Center

 Despite millions of dollars being spent on keratoconus no one truly knows the cause of the disease.
 There have been many interesting theories but none of them have been proven conclusively neither have any of them consistently been reproduced by multiple research groups.
 For example one theory suggests that there is deficient collagen crosslinking caused by free radicals but there is no scientific reproducible evidence to support such a theory.
 Others suggest that eye rubbing causes the progression of keratoconus.
 The evidence for this is however anecdotal based on several case reports, but again there is no reproducible scientific evidence to support this.

-Our research group was the first group to demonstrate that genetic factors play a major role in the development of keratoconus (Wang Y, Rabinowitz YS, Rotter J, Yang H. Genetic epidemiological study of keratoconus: evidence for a major gene determination.
-American Journal of Medical Genetics 93:403-409,2000).
-While our scientific based evidence supports a role for genetic factors this does not mean if you have a child with keratoconus they will necessarily develop keratoconus, since only 13-15% of keratoconus patients have a family history with keratoconus.
-It does mean however that genes play a role in its development and suggests that any proposed treatment for the disease will either be very temporary or short lived until the genes that contribute to its development are identified and either replaced or suppressed.
-This is the only potential hope for a permanent cure to stop progression and ensure the cornea will no longer continue to thin.For a comprehensive scientific review on keratoconus click the link below to read a PDF version of the following article: (Rabinowitz YS.
-Keratoconus: update and new advances.(Major review).
-Survey of Ophthalmology.
-1998: 42:4:297- 319.)
+Our research group was the first group to demonstrate that genetic factors play a major role in the development of keratoconus.
+While our scientific based evidence supports a role for genetic factors this does not mean if your children will necessarily develop keratoconus, since only 13-15% of keratoconus patients have a family history with keratoconus.
+It does mean however that genes play a role in its development and understanding their role in the development of keratoconus may one day lead to a permanent cure.

 Yaron S. Rabinowitz M.D. is a corneal surgeon and expert in the treatment and diagnosis of keratoconus.
 He has published more articles on the diagnosis and treatment of keratoconus than any other practicing eye surgeon in the world.
 He is Clinical Professor of Ophthalmology at U.C.L.A.
 School of Medicine and the Director of Eye Research at Cedars-Sinai Medical Center.
 His research on the early detection and genetics of keratoconus has received funding from the National Eye Institutes of Health and for the past 15 years.